 - 3.7 Hours of credit in excess of the minimum annual requirement may be carried forward for credit only in the succeeding calendar year.
 Such hours must, however, be reported on the annual report of compliance for the year in which they were completed and in the year for which they are being claimed and must be designated as hours being carried forward.

 - 4.1.1 The following standards will govern the approval of continuing legal education programs by the Commission.

 - 4.1.2 The program must have significant intellectual or practical content and its primary objective must be to increase the participant's professional competence as an attorney.

-- 4.1.3 The program must deal primarily with matters related to the practice of law, professional responsibility or ethical obligations of attorneys.
-Programs that cross academic lines may be considered for approval.
+- 4.1.3 The program must deal primarily with matters related to the practice of law, professional responsibility, legal ethics, professionalism, mental health or substance use disorders related to attorneys.
+Programs that address law practice management and technology, as well as programs that cross academic lines, may be considered for approval.

 - 4.1.5 The program itself must be conducted by an individual or group qualified by practical or academic experience.
 The program, including the named advertised participants, must be conducted substantially as planned, subject to emergency withdrawals and alterations.

 - 4.1.6 Thorough, high quality, readable, and carefully prepared written materials must be made available to all participants at or before the time the course is presented, unless the absence of such materials is recognized as reasonable and approved by the MCLE Administrator.
 A mere outline without citations or explanatory notations will not be sufficient.